 Specifically, a plurality of the learners enrolling in California's basic skills programs and Citizenship (ABE, ASE/GED, ESL, and Citizenship) earned no formal degree prior to enrollment.
-Of the learners who reported their highest degree earned, 65.4 percent of ABE learners and 56.7 percent of ESL learners indicated they had neither a diploma, GED certificate, technical training, nor degree.
-A higher percentage of learners enrolled in CTE, Health & Safety, Home Econ., Parent Ed. and Older Adult programs have a high school diploma or more advanced education.
+Of the learners who reported their highest degree earned, 70.4 percent of ABE learners and 57.8 percent of ESL learners indicated they had neither a diploma, GED certificate, technical training, nor degree.
+A higher percentage of the learners enrolled in CTE, Health & Safety, Home Econ., Parent Ed. and Older Adult programs have a H.S.
+Diploma or more advanced education.
 See Figure 10.